safespring/docs/content/backup/howto/business-units.md

 --------
-If you are dealing with several economic units that do their own accounting separately from each other, you can use Business Units to separate the consumption of backup services between them.
+If you are dealing with several economic units that do their own accounting separately from each other, you can add Business Units to separate the consumption of backup services between them.
-Furthermore, a parent business unit can act as a reseller of backup services to child business units.
+Furthermore, a parent business unit can be declared as a reseller of backup services to child business units.
-A contractual agreement can be established between a parent and its children which allows the parent to choose how to charge the children.
-It also allows you to calculate billing data which can then be used to generate invoices.
+A contractual agreement can be established between the parent and its children which allows the parent to specify how the children are charged.
+This allows Cloutility to calculate billing data that can then be used to generate invoices.
-Said invoices can be uploaded as PDF files so that the child business unit has access to them via Cloutility.
+It is possible to upload said invoices as PDF files so that the users under the child business unit have access to them via Cloutility.

 All of this is manageable from the [REST API](../automation/rest-api.md).
 There are options to also assign electronic billing codes to subscriptions,